The Linera banner

 Cross-Chain Messaging

 Cross-chain messaging is a way for different microchains to communicate with each other asynchronously.
 This method allows applications and data to be distributed across multiple chains for better scalability.
-When an application on one chain sends a message to another chain, a cross-chain request is created.
+When an application on one chain sends a message to itself on another chain, a cross-chain request is created.
 These requests are implemented using remote procedure calls (RPCs) within the validators' internal network, ensuring that each request is executed only once.

 Instead of immediately modifying the target chain, messages are placed first in the target chain's inbox.
 When an owner of the target chain creates its next block in the future, they may reference a selection of messages taken from the current inbox in the new block.
 This executes the selected messages and applies their messages to the chain state.